elytz/Java-MultiLineString/README.md

 # Java-MultiLineString
 You can now use multiline string in java.

-You have option to trim each line
+You have option to trim each line.

+Now you can write java program like PHP.

+The following code

+String t = MultiLine.stringTrim(/*
+			Helloworld
+			This is
+			Multi
+			Line
+			String
+			*/);

+Equivalent to

+String t = "Helloworld"
+	+"This is "
+	+"Multi "
+	+"Line "
+	+"String";

 # Usage